 —Lane Ryo Hirabayashi, University of California, Los Angeles, and author of Japanese American Resettlement through the Lens: Hikaru Iwasaki and the WRA's Photographic Section, 1943-1945

 "James Omura was a truth-teller silenced in his own time.
 His legal and moral opposition to the wartime treatment of Japanese Americans was too much for both the US government and the Japanese American Citizens League, and they shut him down.
 Seventy-five years later, the silence is broken with the publication of Omura's memoir, Nisei Naysayer.
 Scrupulously edited and annotated by Arthur A. Hansen, this memoir reminds us what a courageous voice of resistance sounds like."

 —Eric Muller, University of North Carolina, Chapel Hill

 "Contrarian Jimmie Omura altered history and the writing of history, as evidenced in this superbly edited memoir.
 His life righted the wrongs of civil liberties denied and the errors of accommodationist histories."

-—Gary Y. Okihiro, author of American History Unbound: Asians and Pacific Americans
+—Gary Y. Okihiro, author of American History Unbound: Asians and Pacific Islanders

 —Eileen H. Tamura, author of In Defense of Justice: Joseph Kurihara and the Japanese American Struggle for Equality